 At 7:30pm at St. Luke's (760 Somerset St W).
 Feat.
 Luke Welch (piano).
 An exciting collection of musical works spanning from Canada to around the globe as part of his Crossing Borders album tour.

 Admission by donation.
-Info: 613-235-3416

-music@stlukesottawa.ca bit.ly/2uIsOUK
+Info: 613-235-3416 music@stlukesottawa.ca bit.ly/2uIsOUK

 May 07

 Induction: At 7pm at St. Luke's (760 Somerset St W).
 The Rev. Victoria Scott will be inducted as Incumbent of the Parish of St. Luke's Ottawa on the Feast of St. John, Apostle & Evangelist.
 Bishop John Chapman will officiate and The Rev. Canon Beth Bretzlaff will preach.
 Clergy are invited to vest; the colour will be white.
 Reception to follow.
 Info: 613-235-3416 stlukesottawa.ca

+May 08

+National Prayer Breakfast: At 7:30am at Shaw

+Centre (55 Colonel By Dr).

-May 08 National Prayer Break-
+The National Prayer Breakfast is an annual Christian

+event offered under the

+auspices of the Speaker of

+the Senate on behalf of the

+Parliamentary Prayer Breakfast Group.

+Tickets: \$70

+bit.ly/2EjtVzo

+May 10

+Fish Fry Dinner: From 4:30-6pm at st. James, Perth (12 Harvey St).
+Fish & chips, baked beans, coleslaw, dessert, tea, coffee, cold drinks.

 CALENDAR

 Fundraiser for Outreach program.
 Tickets must be purchased in advance.
 Tickets: 15\$ Adults 8\$ Children 7-12 Children under 6 are free Info: 613-267-3734 stjamesperth.ca

 May 12

 Open Table: At 5pm at St. Thomas, Stittsville (1619 Main St).
 Full course meal served Buffet Style.
 Come and enjoy fellowship and a tasty meal.
 Free will offerings accepted.
-Info: 613-836-5741 stthoms@magma.ca stthomasstittsville.ca
+Info: 613-836-5741 stthoms@magma.ca

 Praise & Worship (Ultreya): At 9:30am at Christ Church, Bells Corners (3861 Old Richmond Rd).
-Info: 613-829-1826 oacm.ca
+Info: 613-829-1826

+stthomasstittsville.ca

 May 13

+May 16

+oacm.ca

-Jerusalem Sunday: The Anglican Church of
+Jerusalem Sunday:

-Canada has prepared a list of resources to help support and learn more about God's mission in the Diocese of Jerusalem.
+The Anglican Church of Canada has prepared a list of resources to help support and learn more about God's mission in the Diocese of Jerusalem.
 Info: bit.ly/2GEcTOy

-May 16

-ACW Annual Meeting: At St. Paul's, Osgoode (5462 Main St).
+ACW Annual Meeting: At St. Paul's, Osgoode (54)

+At St. Paul's, Osgoode (5462 Main St).
 Feat.
-Guest Speaker Marilyn Box, Cornerstone Board member & Chair of
+Guest Speaker Marilyn Box, Cornerstone Board member & Chair of the New Development Committee 373 Princeton.

+Registration: \$10

-the New Development Committee 373 Princeton.
-Registration: \$10 Info: 613-727-9331 acw@ottawa.anglican.ca
+Info: 613-727-9331

+acw@ottawa.anglican.ca

 Compline Night Prayer:

 From 7:30-8pm at Good Shepherd, Barrhaven (3500 Fallowfield Rd, Unit 5).
 A quiet, contemplative service of night prayer before end of day; in the benedictine tradition.
 Info: 613-823-8118 goodshepherdbarrhaven.ca May 20 Evensong and Benediction: From 7-9:15pm at St. Barnabas (70 James St).
 Traditional service of Evensong, sung by the Choir, directed by Wesley R Warren.
 A reception follows the service.
 Our last Evensong until October.
-Info: 613-232-6992 parishoffice@primus.ca stbarnabasottawa.com St. Luke's Recital Series:
+Info: 613-232-6992 parishoffice@primus.ca St. Luke's Recital Series:

+stbarnabasottawa.com

 At 7pm at St. Luke's (760 Somerset St W).
 Celebrate Ramadan.
 Members of the Turkish Muslim community as well as St. Luke's Church present an evening of vocal and instrumental music from their own traditions, as well as jointly.
 Admission by donation.
-Info: 613-235-3416 music@stlukesottawa.ca Submit your Calendar Item at: bit.ly/CommReq Connect with the Diocese There are several ways that you can connect With the Anglican Diocese of Ottawa
+Info: 613-235-3416 music@stlukesottawa.ca

+Submit your Calendar Item at: bit.ly/CommReq

+Connect with the Diocese

+There are several ways that you can connect with the Anglican Diocese of Ottawa